Butterflies

 Circa 1960.

 A gigantic production then begins (more than 1000 cartoons), amplified by the desire to involve his painter friends, the creation of the A.P.C.T.
-(Association of Tapestry Cartoonists) and the collaboration with the La Demeure gallery and Denise Majorel, then by his role as tireless propagator of the medium around the World.
+(Association of Painters-Cartooners of Tapestry) and the collaboration with the La Demeure gallery and Denise Majorel, then by his role as tireless propagator of the medium around the World.

-His woven work testifies to a specifically decorative art of imagery, in a very personal, cosmogonic symbolic iconography (sun, planets, zodiac, 4 elements...), stylized vegetation, animals (goats, roosters, butterflies, chimeras...), standing out against a background without perspective (deliberately distant from painting), and intended, in his most ambitious cartoons, to share a vision that is both poetic (he sometimes enameled these tapestries with quotations) and philosophical (the great themes are addressed from the war: freedom, resistance, fraternity, truth...) and whose culminating point will be the 'Chant du Monde' (Jean Lurçat Museum, former Saint-Jean hospital, Angers), unfinished at his death.
+His woven work demonstrates a specifically decorative art of imagery, in a very personal, cosmogonic symbolic iconography (sun, planets, zodiac, 4 elements...), stylized vegetation, animals (goats, roosters, butterflies, chimeras...), standing out against a background without perspective (deliberately removed from painting), and intended, in his most ambitious cartoons, to share a vision that is both poetic (he sometimes enameled these tapestries with quotations) and philosophical (the major themes are addressed from the war on: freedom, resistance, brotherhood, truth...) and whose culminating point will be the 'Chant du Monde' (Jean Lurçat Museum, former Saint-Jean hospital, Angers), unfinished at his death.

-His journey to Brazil in 1954 was a decisive source of inspiration for Lurçat : the flora and fauna (particularly the butterflies, a recurrent theme) of the Amazon appear repeatedly : “What interests me with the butterfly, ... is the extraordinary inventiveness of the interlacing forms, the sparkling colours, the total freedom of their coloration...”
-(Claude Faux, Lurçat à haute voix, 1962, p.
-151).
-Butterflies on a yellow background are a motif which recurs in several cartons : “Paon de nuit”, “Copacabana”, “Papillons Marcenac”...
+His trip to Brazil in 1954 was a decisive source of inspiration for Lurçat: the Amazonian flora and fauna (notably butterflies, a frequent theme) appear recurrently: "What interests me about the butterfly, ..., is the extraordinary invention that constitutes the interweaving of forms, the sparkling of colors, this gratuitous side of coloring..."
+(Claude faux, Lurçat à haute voix, 1962, p.151).
+Butterflies on a yellow background recur in several cartoons: "Moon moth", "Copacabana", "Marcenac Butterflies",..

 Bibliography :